Unboxed-Software/solana-course/content/pda-sharing.md

 Take some time to review at least one program and look for potential vulnerabilities in its PDA structure.
 PDAs used for signing should be narrow and focused on a single domain as much as possible.

 Remember, if you find a bug or exploit in somebody else's program, please alert them!
 If you find one in your own program, be sure to patch it right away.

+## Completed the lab?

+Push your changes to GitHub and [tell us what you thought of this lesson](https://form.typeform.com/to/IPH0UGz7#answers-lesson=5744079f-9473-4485-9a14-9be4d31b40d1)!